 Home is where we live in every sense, but "Home" is more than the physical structure we reside in: it is also the psychological, societal, emotional, and even the mythical.
-In this course we will read a variety of fiction and non-fiction and explore the importance of these spaces, be they physical or metaphysical, to the construction of "home" and more importantly, how these terms, whether we accept them wholly, shun them entirely, or experience via travel and immigration, dictate to us and others a sense of self and identity via our own writing.
-We will write a mix of critical essays, personal and reflective writings, and creative work as we also delve into the process of writing: topic selection, drafting, and a variety of techniques for revision, including peer review.
+In this course, we will read a variety of fiction and non-fiction and explore the importance of these spaces, be they physical or metaphysical, to the construction of "home" and more importantly, how these terms, whether we accept them wholly, shun them entirely, or experience via travel and immigration, dictate to us and others a sense of self and identity via our own writing.
+We will write a mix of critical essays, personal/reflective writings, and creative work as we also delve into the process of writing: topic selection, drafting, and a variety of techniques for revision, including peer review.
 Individual meetings with the instructor will be required.
-Limited to First Year Students.
+Limited to First-Year Students.

 Introduction to Writing: This course will explore the work of scholars, essayists, and creative writers in order to use their prose as models for our own.
 We will analyze scholarly explication and argument, and we'll appreciate the artistry in our finest personal essays and short fiction.
 Students will complete a series of critical essays across the curriculum and for varied audiences and purposes.
 Students will have an opportunity to submit their work for peer review and discussion.
 Students will also meet individually with the instructors.
 Frequent, enthusiastic revision is an expectation.
 Limited to Division I Students.